SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 After receiving the IDs to connect to the Linux server, the main activities are to be followed.

-### Connect to the Rsyslog node using SSH
+1. Connect to the Rsyslog node using SSH

-### Install the relevant packages
+2. Install the relevant packages

 ```bash
 sudo apt update
 sudo apt install -y rsyslog rsyslog-gnutls wget
 ```

-### Download the SEKOIA.IO certificate
+3. Download the SEKOIA.IO certificate

 ```bash
 sudo wget -O /etc/rsyslog.d/SEKOIA-IO-intake.pem https://app.sekoia.io/assets/files/SEKOIA-IO-intake.pem
 ```

-### Modify the `/etc/rsyslog.conf` main configuration file.
+4. Modify the `/etc/rsyslog.conf` main configuration file

 This is an example of standard configuration file, to adapt if needed:

 ```bash
 # /etc/rsyslog.conf configuration file for Rsyslog